Themekraft/tk-google-fonts/readme.txt

 == Screenshots ==

-1. The TK Google Fonts Admin Settings Panel - images/settings-panel.(png)
+1. The TK Google Fonts Admin Settings Panel - Select a Font with preview
+2. The TK Google Fonts - Test your Font in live Preview
+3. The TK Google Fonts - Manage Fonts
+4. The TK Google Fonts - Turn on off Customizer Support
+5. The TK Google Fonts - Customizer options

 == Changelog ==

-= 1.0 - 12/08/2013 =
+= 1.3 =
 * Initial Release.